kylejohnsonks/surfs_up/README.md

 # Surfs Up Overview

-The purpose of the analysis is the help the board determine if the range of temperatures in Oahu throughut the year will be conducive to a successful surf and ice cream shop.
-We will examine the daily temperatures June and December for all the years availbale in the data set.
+The purpose of this analysis is the help the board determine if the range of temperatures in Oahu throughut the year will be conducive to a successful surf and ice cream shop.
+We will examine the daily temperatures June and December for all the years availbale in the data set, 2010 thru 2017.

 # Results
 ![June](/Resources/JuneTemps.png)  ![Dec](/Resources/DecTemps.png)<br>